04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 To give you some ideas to help you out in configuring a setup we’ll go over some thoughts processes that need to be considered for important parts of your setup.
 Let’s start with the front panel first.

 The front panel is the part that you’ll mostly interact with besides your belt.
-For this you’ll either put things here that need to be easily accessible, especially with your non-dominant hand or things that need some sort of visual reference.
+For this you’ll either put things here that need to be easily accessed, especially with your non-dominant hand or things that need some sort of visual reference.

 For most that’s stuff like magazines, grenades, a notebook and pen, a PTT, a smartphone case or even a small compass.